ska-sa/katsdpmodels/doc/user/structure.rst

     will benefit from having many antennas share the same model should use ``cohort``.
 For MeerKAT, ``cohort`` will ensure that all antennas share the same model, although this will not hold for the MeerKAT Extension as it has heterogeneous dishes.
-The :samp:`{group}` is the single-letter abbreviation for the receiver band (``l``, ``s``, ``u`` or ``x``).
+The :samp:`{band}` is the single-letter abbreviation for the receiver band (``l``, ``s``, ``u`` or ``x``).

     Note that even if ``individual`` is requested, many or all of the antennas